fmIDE/Script-fmIDE-Go-to-Thing-from-CrossCheck/README.md

 3. Prepare CrossCheck™ for fmIDE-Integration
-   - Paste this script into one of CrossCheck™'s empty custom scripts
+   - Rename one of CrossCheck™'s empty custom scripts to `fmIDE-Go to Thing`
+   - Paste the steps into it
-     - Copy the [fmxmlsnippet.xml](fmxmlsnippet.xml) of the script steps
+     - Copy the xml contents of the [fmxmlsnippet.xml](fmxmlsnippet.xml) script steps file
-     - Convert the xml to FileMaker objects with a tool like fmCheckMate
+     - Convert the xml to FileMaker objects with any FM-XML conversion tool like [fmWorkMate's fmCheckMate](https://github.com/mrwatson-de/fmWorkMate/releases/latest), or [fmAutoMate's PaXte function](https://github.com/mrwatson-de/fmAutoMate/releases/latest), or whatever your favourite clipboard conversion tool is.
      - Paste the steps into the script.

 3. Perform a CrossCheck™ analysis of your database